nbon12/character_builder/README.md

 11. go to localhost:8080/admin and enter the credentials you used.

 ## Deployment
+1. Set the environment variables.
+The required ones are found in the .env file with default values, the SECRET_KEY should be changed.
 1. Run `docker-compose up`.
 This should build the two containers (web server and database).